Serene-Garden/Cepheus/README.md

 No any other datas are collected.
 No data are shared or uploaded to neither other devices nor the Internet.

+Cepheus won't be able to know what you've typed.

 ## Links

 https://youtu.be/KvmheS6RhJw